syncfusion-content/blazor-docs/blazor/common/custom-resource-generator.md

 # Custom Resource Generator

 Syncfusion provides an option to generate a component's interop script and styles using the [Custom Resource Generator](https://blazor.syncfusion.com/crg/) (CRG) web tool for Blazor components from v19.2.0.44.
-Instead of loading up overall scripts and styles when using minimal components, the CRG allows you to generate the exact resources needed for your component.
-This means faster loading times and a more responsive experience when compared to entire resource usage.
+This tool empowers users by generating precise interop scripts and styles specifically for their components.
+By leveraging the CRG, you can optimize loading times and enhance responsiveness compared to loading overall script and style resources.

 ![Custom resource generator preview for Blazor](images/custom-resource-generator-preview.png)